Garnik Asatrian: Biography

 Asatrian was born on March 7, 1953, in Tehran, and immigrated to Yerevan in 1968.
 In 1976, he graduated from the Department of Kurdish Studies at the Iranian Studies Branch of Yerevan State University.

 From 1977 to 1986, he was a PhD student and then a senior lecturer at the Institute of Oriental Studies, Academy of Soviet Sciences in Leningrad in the field of ancient Iranian culture and languages (Avestan, Sogdian, Pahlavi, Persian, Kurdish, and Iranian ethnology).
 Asatrian earned a doctorate from the University of Leningrad in 1984 and an excellent doctorate in 1990 from the Soviet Academy of Sciences in Moscow.

-He has authored 11 books and more than 125 scientific articles in Armenian, Russian, English, German, French, Turkish, and Kurdish languages.
+He has authored 11 books and more than 125 scientific articles in Armenian, Russian, English, German, French, Turkish, Zaza and Kurdish languages.
 From 1985 to 1999 he was a professor at the University of Copenhagen and participated in various international conferences in Berlin, Moscow, Copenhagen, Oslo, Aarhus, New York, London, Washington, Tehran, and Paris.

 He is the founder and editor of three journals: Iran-Nameh, founded in Yerevan in 1993; Acta Kurdica, founded in London in 1994; and Iran and the Caucasus, founded in 1996.